 The portfolio positioning seems to be in really good shape.
 We continue to balance higher-growth businesses with ones that seem more predictable, and we think this balance will help us deliver our mission of adding value with prudence over time.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 Characteristics, sector exposure and holdings information are subject to change, and should not be considered as recommendations.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
 All company logos and website images are used for illustrative purposes only and were obtained directly from the company websites.
 Company logos and website images are trademarks or registered trademarks of their respective owners and use of a logo does not imply any connection between Sands Capital and the company.
-GIPS® Reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Report. #20210205
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report. #20210205